nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-7116.md

 - `-a` – Output in SAM format.
 - `-x map-ont` - Specifies preset for mapping Nanopore reads to a reference.
 - `-t` - Number of parallel processing threads to use
-- `sample_assembly.fasta` – Assembly fasta file, provided as a positional argument.
+- `sample-assembly.fasta` – Assembly fasta file, provided as a positional argument.
 - `sample_decontam_GLlblMetag.fastq.gz` - Input sequence data file, provided as a positional argument.
 - `> sample.sam` - Redirects the output to a separate file.
 - `2> sample-mapping-info.txt` - Redirects the standard error to a separate file.